ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 - {{site.data.keyword.cloudant_short_notm}} replies with the second set of documents and another bookmark, which can be used to get a third page of results.
 - Repeat!

-We can now see how to do that with code.
+Now you can see how to do that with code.

 ### How can I use {{site.data.keyword.cloudant_short_notm}} Query to search?
 {: #use-cloudant-query-search}

-First, we search for all the cities in the US.
-We're using [{{site.data.keyword.cloudant_short_notm}} Query](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query), so the operation is specified as a block of JSON:
+First, you search for all the cities in the US.
+You're using [{{site.data.keyword.cloudant_short_notm}} Query](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query), so the operation is specified as a block of JSON:

 ```js
 {